IFB-ElixirFr/EBAII/2020/chip-seq/hands-on/hands-on.md

 |    └───repA
 |    └───repB
 |    └───pool
-|    └───combined <- you should be in this folder
+|    └───idr <- you should be in this folder
 ```

 2. Load the module idr and have a look at its parameters